nanocurrency/nano-docs/docs/node-implementation/contributing.md

 title: Contributing to the Nano Node
-description: Find out how to contribute code to the Nano node implementation and help improve the protocol and network
+description: Find out how to contribute code to the nano node implementation and help improve the protocol and network

 # Contributing code to the Nano node